mui/toolpad/docs/data/toolpad/core/components/app-provider/app-provider.md

 ### Predefined themes

-A set of predefined themes that work well with Toolpad applications can be imported:
+A set of predefined themes that work well with Toolpad applications can be imported from `@toolpad-core/themes`.

 ```tsx
 import { baseTheme } from '@toolpad-core/themes';